With Christmas spending already hitting household finances; another concern is whether UK living costs will rise in the New Year.

 Despite the rise in wages and tax-free allowances, it appears food prices will be rising in 2020.
 Brexit could be to blame, with leading food suppliers believing that import tariffs, migrant labour restrictions, and a weakening pound would have a more significant impact of food and drink prices than any other factor.

 However, there is another influential factor – the weather.

 As the UK experienced a hot summer this year, with record high temperatures and drought; typical food harvests have hit farmers hard.
 Lower yields of staple foods including potatoes, onions and carrots have reduced by 20%.

 These lower harvest then will cause an increase in food prices for consumers predicted to be around 5%, a rise of £7.15 to the average monthly shopping bill.

-UK rail fares will increase by 3.1% in January 2019, mirroring the rise in inflation, and this is less than the 3.4% increase in 2018.
+UK rail fares have already increased by 3.1% in January 2019, mirroring the rise in inflation, and this is less than the 3.4% increase in 2018.